Elexacaftor/tezacaftor/ivacaftor: United States

 The combination was approved for use in the United States in 2019, for people twelve years and older with cystic fibrosis who have at least one F508del mutation in the cystic fibrosis transmembrane conductance regulator (CFTR) gene, which is estimated to represent 90% of the cystic fibrosis population.
 In December 2020, after an additional clinical trial was completed, and FDA approval was expanded for 177 other cystic fibrosis mutations.
 FDA approval for children aged 6–11 was added in January 2021, after a third clinical trial was completed.
+In 2023, approval was extended to children 2–5.

 The US Food and Drug Administration (FDA) granted the application priority review, in addition to fast track, breakthrough therapy, and orphan drug designations.
 The drug's manufacturer Vertex Pharmaceuticals will receive a rare pediatric disease priority review voucher for having developed this therapy.

 Australia

 In March 2021, health regulators in Australia approved the combination for people aged 12 years and older with at least one copy of the F508del mutation.
 At the end of April 2022, it was placed on the Pharmaceutical Benefits Scheme, thus reducing the cost from tens of thousands of dollars a month, to tens of dollars a month.